SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 The basic structure is *action + education + sustainability/GCED*.

- <a id="gced">[UNESCO (n.d.b)](#f8)</a> was used as a source of terms.
+ <a id="unescogced">[UNESCO (n.d.b)](#f8)</a> was used as a source of terms.
 The search term `GCED` for Global Citizenship Education was tested, but only returned irrelevant hits from medical, mathematical and chemical research.
 After action terms, the phrase includes a wide range of terms concerning arenas and aspects of formalized education and learning, such as curriculum, teacher education etc. These are called frameworks in the interpretation above, but the term "framework" is not used in the search, as it leads to too much noise.
 As does "policy".
 The last part entails more and less detailed content of ESD and GCED.

 ```Ceylon =
 TS=